Rampal Majra

+Rampal Majra is an Indian politician from Haryana and the State President of the Indian National Lok Dal.
+He has served as a Chief Parliamentary Secretary in the Government of Haryana.
+He is a three-time former Member of the Haryana Legislative Assembly.

 Personal life

-He was born in Haryana district Kaithal in 1954.
-He married with Smt.
-Chameli Devi.
-They have two children.
+He was born in his village of Marja in the Katihal district of Haryana in 1954.
+He's married to Chameli Devi and has two children.

 Education

 He completed his B.A., LL.B, B.Ed. from Kaithal, Doon College of Law, Sunderpur.
-He knows Hindi, English, Punjabi and Sanskrit languages.
+He speaks Hindi, English, Punjabi and Sanskrit.